swet09/DB-Implementation-Project/README.md

 4. Validation that data is loaded into the system

-After successful execution of the java code, data is generated as CSV files in ' ' folder as a result of select queries from Postgres.
+After successful execution of the java code, data is generated as CSV files in 'generated_data' folder as a result of select queries from Postgres.

 5. Lessons learned or issues encountered